commschamp/cc.mqttsn.commsdsl/README.md

 implement protocol itself as well as protocol plugin for the [CommsChampion Tools](https://github.com/arobenko/comms_champion#commschampion-tools).

+The [src](src) folder contains additional and/or overriding default functionality code snippets, that get injected into the generated code.

 The generated CMake project of this protocol definition is hosted and can be viewed at [cc.mqttsn.generated](https://github.com/arobenko/cc.mqttsn.generated)